grantbey/room-assistant-docker/README.md

 Verify that the command `hciconfig dev` outputs a device and that the device is listed as `UP RUNNING`.
 If the device is down, run `sudo hciconfig hci0 UP`.

 ## Install the docker container
+1. Pull the image
-`docker pull grantbey/room`
+`docker pull grantbey/room:latest`

+2. Start the container
-`docker run -d --name="room" --privileged --net=host -v <local config directory>:/root/room-assistant/config grantbey/room`
+`docker run -d --name="room" --privileged --net=host -v <local config directory>:/root/room-assistant/config grantbey/room:latest`

 ## Arguments
 `--name="room"`: give the container whichever name you like